 A Ring's Early Warning: How Tech Hinted at Hidden Cancer

-Last August, Casey Cattie, a 30-year-old from Philadelphia, began experiencing strange night sweats.
-Despite feeling cold, she was drenched in sweat, even with a fan on.
+Casey Cattie, a 30-year-old from Philadelphia, started experiencing strange night sweats last August.
+She was cold, yet soaked in sweat, even with a fan on.
 Her Oura Ring, a gift from a friend, kept alerting her to possible illness.
 Despite seeing multiple doctors, none could find the cause.

-Over time, her symptoms escalated.
+Her symptoms worsened over time.
 Fevers joined the night sweats, but doctors found nothing unusual in her bloodwork.
 A hematologist oncologist even ruled out cancer, noting no palpable lymph nodes.
 Yet, Cattie felt something was off.

 During a trip to Iceland, her condition deteriorated rapidly.
 She struggled to breathe and felt unusually weak.
 Doctors there discovered a massive pleural effusion, a buildup of fluid around her lungs.
 They suspected cancer and recommended further tests.